Last Updated on by Adriaan Du Toit

 MailerLite Template Creation

-MailerLite offers a sophisticated, but intuitive drag-and-drop visual editor that enables you to customize one of their numerous predesigned templates or build an attractive HTML email from scratch.
+MailerLite offers a sophisticated, but intuitive drag and drop editor that enables you to customize one of their numerous predesigned templates or build an attractive HTML email from scratch.

 All your standard WYSIWYG editor functions are on display here.
 Upload images from your local drive, manage a library of imagery, change font styles and colors, choose different background colors and images, insert columns, rows and other layout elements.